dirkm/cheapshot/readme.md

 ## warning

 Cheapshot is in early construction phase, and has been for some time.
 Is is meant to be a chess-engine written in C++0x, and should take advantage of 64 bit arithmetic.
-In order to build, boost is required.
+In order to build, boost (system-layout) is required.

 Currently, I am working on board setup, and piece-moves.

-No AI yet.
+There is no AI yet.
 You might want to check back in a couple of years.

 ## Acknowledgments